UNSTOP4BLE/PSXFunkin/COMPILE.md

 `brew install ffmpeg`
 `brew install tinyxml2`

-## Compiling mkpsxiso
-First do `git clone https://github.com/Lameguy64/mkpsxiso && cd mkpsxiso/` to clone the mkpsxiso repo and run these 2 commands.

-`git submodule update --init --recursive`
-`cmake . && make`

-Finally, do `sudo cp mkpsxiso /usr/local/bin/mkpsxiso` (MSYS2 doesn't have sudo, so just ignore it)

-This will allow you to call mkpsxiso from anywhere (like the PSXFunkin repo).

-## Copying PsyQ files
-First, go to the [mips](/mips/) folder of the repo, and create a new folder named `psyq`.

-Then, download the converted PsyQ library from http://psx.arthus.net/sdk/Psy-Q/psyq-4_7-converted-light.zip.
-Just extract the contents of this into the new `psyq` folder.

 ## Compiling PSXFunkin
-First, make sure to `cd` to the repo directory where all the makefiles are.
+First, make sure to `cd` to the repo directory where the CMakeLists.txt is.
 You're gonna want to run a few commands from here, You'll need to either get a PSX license file and save it as licensea.dat in the same directory as funkin.xml (you can get them at http://www.psxdev.net/downloads.html 's `PsyQ SDK`), or remove the referencing line `<license file="licensea.dat"/>` from funkin.xml.
 Without the license file, the game may fail on a bunch of emulators due to bios checks (unless you use fast boot, I believe?)

-TIP: For any make, try appending `-jX` to the end of it, where X is the number of CPU cores you have times two.
-This will try to put as much of your CPU as it can to doing whatever it needs to do and makes it go way quicker.

-`make -f Makefile.assets` this will compile all the assets.
+this will build the tools.
+`cmake -S ./tools -B ./tools/build -G "Ninja"`
+`cmake --build ./tools/build`

+this builds the game itself.
+`cmake -S . -B ./build -G "Ninja" -DCMAKE_TOOLCHAIN_FILE=C:\PSn00bSDK\lib\libpsn00b\cmake\sdk.cmake` replace C:\PSn00bSDK with the path you put PSn00bSDK in.
+`cmake --build ./tools/build`

 You can read more about the asset formats in [FORMATS.md](/FORMATS.md)